 How to spend an overnight layover in Copenhagen

-If you’re in town overnight, there’s plenty more to keep you occupied.
+If you’re in town overnight or have a long layover in Copenhagen, there’s plenty more to keep you occupied.
 From Kongens Nytorv, a walk along Strøget, Europe’s longest pedestrian shopping street, will eventually take you to Rådhuspladsen, dominated by the red-brick City Hall.
 Across the street lies the famous Tivoli, a mix of gardens, amusement park attractions, restaurants, shops, and entertainment venues.
 The park celebrated its 175th birthday in 2018 and is open late into the evening.
 Though a bit pricey, it’s a quintessential Copenhagen experience that’s particularly magical as darkness falls and thousands of fairy lights illuminate the buildings and gardens.
 Nearby, the National Museum of Denmark has exhibits covering Danish history from prehistory to modern times, as well as classical and Near Eastern antiquities and ethnographic collections from around the world.

 In addition to the Christiansborg tower, there are two other towers that offer great views of different parts of Copenhagen.
 North of Strøget, near the Nørreport metro station, the 17th-century observatory called Rundetårn (the Round Tower) has a spiral ramp instead of stairs and an outdoor viewing platform encircling the top of the tower.
 On the other side of the harbor, in the pretty Christianshavn neighborhood, Vår Frelsers Kirke (the Church of Our Saviour) boasts another of Copenhagen’s best viewpoints: a distinctive spire with an external staircase to the top.
 It’s well worth the climb but definitely not for the fainthearted.